pyOpenSci/python-package-guide/tutorials/add-readme.md

 ```

-You can also add any links to this section to tutorials in your documentation.
+You can also add any to tutorials in your documentation here.

 ## Community

 Add information here about contributing to your package.
-Be sure to add links to your `CODE_OF_CONDUCT` file and your development guide.
+Be sure to add links to your `CODE_OF_CONDUCT.md` file and your development guide.
 For now this section might be empty.
 You can go back and fill it in later.

 ## How to cite packagename